|Bicycling in Boston, Massachusetts|

 Bring a strong lock or heavy chain to prevent theft, especially if you have a fancy bike.

-Greater Boston's short-trip public bike-sharing system, called The Hubway, has over 160 bike stations around the city and in the neighboring cities of Brookline, Cambridge and Somerville, with more than 1000 bikes available from mid-March to Thanksgiving (late November).
-A 24-hour pass costs only $6—less than three bus or subway rides.
+Greater Boston's short-trip public bike-sharing system, called BLUEbikes (formerly Hubway), has over 160 bike stations around the city and in the neighboring cities of Brookline, Cambridge and Somerville, with thousands of bikes available from mid-March to Thanksgiving (late November).
+Riding a BLUEbike can be faster and cheaper than a subway, bus or car ride—and you see more of Boston.
 More...

 Bike Paths & Maps